Arkham: Miskatonic University

 Miskatonic University is a fictional university located in Arkham, near the banks of the (fictional) Miskatonic River.
 Lovecraft concocted the word Miskatonic as a mixture of root words from the Algonquian languages, the source of many place-names throughout New England.
 Anthony Pearsall believes the name is based on the Housatonic River, which flows from the Berkshires of Western Massachusetts and western Connecticut to Long Island Sound.
+Lovecraft first mentioned the Miskatonic River in his 1920 story "The Picture in the House".

 After first appearing in H. P. Lovecraft's 1922 story "Herbert West–Reanimator", the school was mentioned in numerous Cthulhu Mythos stories by Lovecraft and other writers.
 The story "The Dunwich Horror" implies that Miskatonic University is an elite university on par with Harvard, and that Harvard and Miskatonic are the two most popular schools for the Massachusetts "Old Gentry".
 It is modeled on the northeastern Ivy League universities of Lovecraft's day, perhaps Brown University in his hometown Providence, which Lovecraft himself wished to attend.
 Miskatonic's student body is implied to be all-male like northeastern universities of Lovecraft's time.
 The only female student mentioned is Asenath Waite in "The Thing on the Doorstep" (1937).

 The university library is famous for its collection of occult books, including one of the handful of genuine copies of the Necronomicon.
 Other tomes include Unaussprechlichen Kulten and the fragmentary Book of Eibon.
 Notable faculty members mentioned in Lovecraft's stories included doctors Henry Armitage and Francis Morgan in The Dunwich Horror, and Professor William Dyer in At the Mountains of Madness.
-Later authors would people the university with their own characters.
+Later authors would people the university with their own Mythos works.